6 Questions to Ask Before Buying a Second Home

 Before Buying a Second Home or Vacation Rental, Answer These Questions

 Are you looking at the property to create income or for enjoyment?

-If your answer to the first question was “to create income”, focus on buying a vacation rental in a location where it is the best to create steady income all year.
+If your answer is, “I want to invest in a second home to create income”, focus on buying a vacation rental in a location where it is possible to create steady income all year.